Joseph Loake: FIA Formula 3 Championship

 In 2024, Loake was promoted to FIA Formula 3 with Rodin Motorsport.
 The only points finishes of the season for him were at the fourth round at Monaco, he achieved his highest finish of fifth place in the sprint race, and was ninth in the feature race.
 Loake finished 26th in the drivers' championship with a total of eight points.

 USF Pro 2000 Championship

 In June 2025, Loake made his debut in the 2025 USF Pro 2000 Championship with Turn 3 Motorsport at Road America.

 Formula One

 In December 2023, Loake was named as the winner of the Aston Martin Autosport BRDC Young Driver of the Year Award for 2023, thus winning a test drive with the Aston Martin Aramco Formula One Team.
 He successfully completed the test in the Aston Martin AMR22 in August 2024 at Silverstone Circuit.

 Sportscar career

-Loake made his venture into sportscar racing in the 2025 GT World Challenge Europe Endurance Cup with Garage 59, who fielded a Pro entry consisting of him and Germans Benjamin Goethe and Marvin Kirchhöfer.
+Loake made his venture into sportscar racing in the 2025 GT World Challenge Europe Endurance Cup with McLaren-affiliated Garage 59, who fielded a Pro entry consisting of him and Germans Benjamin Goethe and Marvin Kirchhöfer.